José Rizal: Education

 Although known as a bright student, Rizal had some difficulty in some science subjects in medical school such as Física (Physics) and Patología General (General Pathology).

 Without his parents' knowledge and consent, but secretly supported by his brother Paciano, he traveled alone to Madrid in May 1882 and studied medicine at the Universidad Central de Madrid.
 There he earned the degree, Licentiate in Medicine.
 He also attended medical lectures at the University of Paris and the University of Heidelberg.
-In Berlin, he was inducted as a member of the Berlin Ethnological Society and the Berlin Anthropological Society under the patronage of the famous pathologist Rudolf Virchow.
+In Berlin, he was inducted as a member of the Berlin Ethnological Society and the Berlin Anthropological Society under the patronage of pathologist Rudolf Virchow.
 Following custom, he delivered an address in German in April 1887 before the Anthropological Society on the orthography and structure of the Tagalog language.
 He wrote a poem to the city, "A las flores del Heidelberg", which was both an evocation and a prayer for the welfare of his native land and the unification of common values between East and West.

-At Heidelberg, the 25-year-old Rizal completed his eye specialization in 1887 under the renowned professor, Otto Becker.
+At Heidelberg, the 25-year-old Rizal completed his eye specialization in 1887 under the professor Otto Becker.
 There he used the newly invented ophthalmoscope (invented by Hermann von Helmholtz) to later operate on his mother's eye.
 From Heidelberg, Rizal wrote his parents: "I spend half of the day in the study of German and the other half, in the diseases of the eye.
-Twice a week, I go to the bierbrauerie, or beerhall, to speak German with my student friends."
+Twice a week, I go to the bierbraueriei, or beerhall, to speak German with my student friends."
 He lived in a Karlstraße boarding house then moved to Ludwigsplatz.
 There, he met Reverend Karl Ullmer and stayed with them in Wilhelmsfeld.
 There he wrote the last few chapters of Noli Me Tángere, his first novel, published in Spanish later that year.

-Rizal was a polymath, skilled in both science and the arts.
+Rizal was skilled in both science and the arts.
 He painted, sketched, and made sculptures and woodcarving.
 He was a prolific poet, essayist, and novelist whose most famous works were his two novels, Noli Me Tángere (1887) and its sequel, El filibusterismo (1891).
 These social commentaries during the Spanish colonial period of the country formed the nucleus of literature that inspired peaceful reformists and armed revolutionaries alike.

 Rizal was also a polyglot, conversant in twenty-two languages.